TDY — Teledyne Technologies Incorporated

 4. Bad News, Challenges, or Points of Concern

-- Cash Flow Decline: Free cash flow decreased due to higher inventory purchases.
+- Cash Flow Decline: Decrease in free cash flow attributed to higher inventory purchases.

-- Instrumentation Segment Weakness: Test and measurement systems faced a decline in sales, impacting overall segment margins.
+- Instrumentation Segment Weakness: Test and measurement systems faced a decline, impacting overall segment margins.

 5. Notable Q&A Insights

-- M&A Strategy: Focus remains on tuck-in acquisitions, with a cautious approach to larger deals due to high valuations.
+- M&A Strategy: Focus remains on smaller tuck-in acquisitions rather than larger deals due to high valuations.

-- International Growth: Significant growth in international markets, now constituting 48% of total revenue, with U.S. government sales up 9%.
+- International Growth: Significant growth in international markets, now representing 48% of total revenue.